 Types of Majorities as per the Indian Constitution

-Cases where absolute majority is used: In the normal business of the Parliament or State Legislature absolute majority is not generally used.
-But this majority is used during general election, for the formation of government at Center and States.
+Cases, where the absolute majority is used: In the normal business of the Parliament or State Legislature absolute majority, is not generally used.
+But this majority is used during the general election, for the formation of government at Center and States.

 For example, in Rajya Sabha, out of the total strength of 245 members if there are 45 vacancies, then the effective strength of the house is 200.
 Then the effective majority is 50% of 200 plus 1, ie 101.

 - Removal of Vice-president in RS – Article 67(b).

 - Removal of Speaker and Deputy Speaker of Lok Sabha and State Legislative Assembly.

 This refers to the majority of more than 50% of the members present and voting.
 This is also known as functional majority or working majority.
 The simple majority is the most frequently used form of majority in Parliamentary business.
 When the constitution or the laws do not specify the type of majority needed, the simple majority is considered for voting.

 To understand simple majority, let us consider a situation in Lok Sabha.
 On a particular day, out of the total strength of 545, 45 were absent and 100 abstained from voting on an issue.
 So only 400 members were present and voting.
 Then the simple majority is 50% of 400 plus 1, ie. 201.

 Ordinary bills need to be passed with a simple majority in both Houses of the Parliament before it is sent to Indian President for his assent.

 - To pass Ordinary/Money/Financial bills.